lensapp/lens/docs/extensions/guides/main-extension.md

 }
 ```

-`appMenus` is an array of objects satisfying the `MenuRegistration` interface. `MenuRegistration` extends React's `MenuItemConstructorOptions` interface. `parentId` is the id of the menu to put this menu item under (todo: is this case sensitive and how do we know what the available ids are?), `label` is the text to show on the menu item, and `click()` is called when the menu item is selected.
-In this example we simply log a message, but typically you would navigate to a specific page or perform some operation.
-Pages are associated with the [`LensRendererExtension`](renderer-extension.md) class and can be defined when you extend it.
+`appMenus` is an array of objects that satisfy the `MenuRegistration` interface. `MenuRegistration` extends React's `MenuItemConstructorOptions` interface.
+The properties of the appMenus array objects are defined as follows:

+* `parentId` is the name of the menu where your new menu item will be listed.
+Valid values include: `"file"`, `"edit"`, `"view"`, and `"help"`. `"lens"` is valid on Mac only.
+* `label` is the name of your menu item.
+* `click()` is called when the menu item is selected.
+In this example, we simply log a message.
+However, you would typically have this navigate to a specific page or perform another operation.
+Note that pages are associated with the [`LensRendererExtension`](renderer-extension.md) class and can be defined in the process of extending it.